logo

 TIL: How to Play Matchmaker for Beautiful, Endangered Birds | Today I Learned

-31K views • over 7 years ago
+31K views • almost 8 years ago

 National Geographic Explorer Olivier Nsengimana has set out to rescue captive grey crowned cranes.
 Along with his team, he began a program taking cranes out of captivity and placing them back into their natural habitat. ➡ Subscribe: http://bit.ly/NatGeoSubscribe ➡ Watch All Today I Learned Clips here: http://bit.ly/2WatchTodayILearned ➡ Get More TIL (Today I Learned): http://bit.ly/MoreTIL About TIL (Today I Learned): Love crazy facts?
 We do too.
 Get ready to amaze your friends with some of the strangest facts you’ve ever heard.
 National Geographic explorers tell you new, obscure, and amazing things about the world (and beyond).
 Get More National Geographic: Official Site: http://bit.ly/NatGeoOfficialSite Facebook: http://bit.ly/FBNatGeo Twitter: http://bit.ly/NatGeoTwitter Instagram: http://bit.ly/NatGeoInsta About National Geographic: National Geographic is the world's premium destination for science, exploration, and adventure.
 Through their world-class scientists, photographers, journalists, and filmmakers, Nat Geo gets you closer to the stories that matter and past the edge of what's possible.
 The Endangered Grey Crowned Crane is a monogamous species that mates for life.
 Due to the commodification of these birds, they are captured and sold as household ornaments.
 Taken into captivity, they live out their lives in backyards and hotels.
 Crane 110 spent most of her life confined to a backyard, unable to search for a mate.
 National Geographic Explorer Olivier Nsengimana has set out to rescue captive cranes like Crane 110.
 Along with his team, he began a program taking cranes out of captivity and placing them back into their natural habitat.
 Prior to returning the captive cranes to the wild, the cranes are given a full medical examination to ensure their health.
 They are then free to search for their mate.
 “The cranes begin to bond.
 Like people, they date,” states Nsengimana.
 When choosing a partner, cranes call and dance to one another.
 Nsengimana adds: “In some cases they will just fall in love on the first date, or they will have to try others before they will find the right one for life.”
 Almost two years after Crane 110 was released, she bonded with Crane 194, who also came from a backyard.
 “Our project is giving a second chance to those cranes that were once in captivity to choose the right partner, and contribute to the wild population of Great Crowned Cranes,” says Nsengimana.
 PRODUCER/EDITOR: Laurence Alexander SERIES PRODUCER: Christopher Mattle ASSOCIATE PRODUCER: Elaina Kimes Special thanks to Akagera National Park, Akagera Management Company, African Parks, and the Rwandan Development Board.
 TIL: How to Play Matchmaker for Beautiful, Endangered Birds | Today I Learned https://youtu.be/u8E1-2tx2AM National Geographic https://www.youtube.com/natgeo